dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Christian Seberino:**
-that's right and then also so it's it to remove one of the barriers it's not that it's intrinsically harder like you said it's just the historical way turned out historically that's why people don't use functional but if you're if you're smart and you want to give your company an edge then there's no reason why you might not want to jump into that and then you also said that libraries is one reason why they might not go 100% pure functional that that was a concern and why people might use a hybrid language like skaila and then you said as far as secure provably secure we can't quite
+that's right and then also so it to remove one of the barriers it's not that it's intrinsically harder like you said it's just the historical way turned out historically that's why people don't use functional but if you're smart and you want to give your company an edge then there's no reason why you might not want to jump into that and then you also said that libraries is one reason why they might not go 100% pure functional that was a concern and why people might use a hybrid language like skaila and then you said as far as secure provably secure we can't quite